anhinga/late-2022-julia-drafts/dmm-port-from-clojure/README.md

 A mutable quick version in the style of [May-August-2022](https://github.com/anhinga/julia-flux-drafts/tree/main/arxiv-1606-09470-section3/May-August-2022) and not a refined carefully designed [jsa-aerial/DMM](https://github.com/jsa-aerial/DMM)

 This is still just a sketch.
+We'll keep the first iteration type-free (in line with its Clojure prototype).